Rule #1: Gently Cleanse and Condition

 Rule #2: Choose A Multi-Tasker

 Use cleansing and conditioning formulas to care for both an oily scalp and dry hair at the same time.
 The secret is to use ones infused with ingredients that cleanse thoroughly without stripping moisture —and that hydrate without employing heavy oils or emollients.
 At Prose, each ingredient is carefully considered to ensure that by addressing one issue, you don’t exacerbate another.
-For example, a shampoo created for combination hair would likely include Spirulina and Dog Rose Fruits, which work to stabilize sebum production on the scalp but have no drying effect on your hair.
-Pomegranate peel, a deep scalp cleanser, would also be an effective additive as it too balances an oily scalp but imparts minimal impact on your hair’s moisture levels.
+For example, a shampoo created for combination hair would likely include Spirulina, which works to stabilize sebum production on the scalp but have no drying effect on your hair.
 In a Prose conditioner for combo types, we might add lightweight oils, such as Argan, Sacha, Yushi and Jojoba to nourish dry ends without scalp buildup, or Honey to hydrate and prevent bacteria growth on an oily scalp.

 Rule #3: Style Strategically